-Technical Procedure for Zinc Chloride HFE-7100
+Technical Procedure for Zinc Chloride-HFE-7100

-- 1.0 Purpose This procedure describes how to make Zinc Chloride HFE-7100 solution and apply it to items of evidence. - 2.0 Scope This procedure applies to porous items of evidence that are to be examined for the presence of latent prints.
-Zinc Chloride HFE-7100 is applied after processing an item with ninhydrin or a ninhydrin analog.
-Zinc Chloride HFE-7100 causes the latent prints to fluoresce under an alternate light source.
-HFE-7100 is an environmentally safe solvent that is fast drying and generally will not cause inks to run.

-3.0 Definitions - N/A

-4.0 Equipment, Materials and Reagents
+- 1.0 Purpose This procedure outlines how to make zinc chloride-HFE-7100 solution and apply it to items of evidence. - 2.0 Scope This procedure applies to porous items of evidence that are to be examined for the presence of latent prints.
+Zinc chloride-HFE-7100 is applied after processing an item with ninhydrin or a ninhydrin analog.
+Zinc chloride-HFE-7100 causes the latent prints to fluoresce under an alternate light source.
+HFE-7100 is an environmentally safe solvent that is fast drying and generally will not cause inks to run. - 3.0 Definitions (ALS) Alternate light source: Any equipment used to produce light at various wavelengths to enhance or visualize potential items of evidence.
+ALS equipment readily available in the Latent Evidence Section includes, but is not limited to, the CrimeScope, Mini Blue Maxx, Short and Long Wave lamps and Handscope Xenon (spex) ALS. - 4.0 Equipment, Materials and Reagents: (Alternatively pre-mixed solutions may be purchased from a commercial forensic supplier)